 These apparently benign individuals are usually easy to recognize.
 When you think of walruses, think of those large people sunning their perfectly rounded bellies at the beach.
 Or just think of Wilford Brimley.
 Either way, the walrus is that ruddy uncle at the family reunion who dispenses charm and off-color jokes like donuts.

 Ahh, donuts!
 Walruses have an unrelenting sweet tooth and a weakness for home cooking, and though they might seem comfortable with their roly-poly physiques one shouldn't overdo the teasing.
 Underneath that thick skin is a surprisingly sensitive spirit.
 But still, it's difficult to embarrass a walrus.
-Nothing in life is taken so seriously that it cannot be laughed at.
-Its infectious love for life contaminates everyone who has unprotected encounters with this hearty beast.
+Nothing in life is taken so seriously that it cannot be laughed at, and its infectious love for life contaminates everyone who has unprotected encounters with this hearty beast.

 Walruses are not to be trifled with however, and as good-natured as they appear they can be cantankerous and aggressive when slighted.
 Mostly however, their bark is worse than their bite and their big-hearted natures soon reassert themselves.